michelledcruz/NewsApp/README.md

 # React News App using News API ( NEWS DIGEST )
-This repository contains a React app that utilizes the News API to display the latest news articles from various sources.
-With this app, users can stay updated on the current news across different categories.
-It will have a load more option as well.
+This project is a React-based NewsApp that provides a user-friendly interface for accessing news articles from around the world, powered by the NewsAPI, a free and reliable news source.
+Inspired by the layout and design of the CNN news website, this project aims to recreate the look and feel of a popular news site while offering the flexibility and extensibility of React.

 I have tried creating a clone of CNN news design layout